 Whichever method you choose, it’ll work best if you change and clean the hot tub filters regularly.

-A hot tub filter is one more device that is helps keep water clean.
+A hot tub filter is one more device that helps keep the water clean.

 Cleaning the filter prolongs its lifetime and can be done with tap water or special liquids or sprays for hot tub filters.